 apples+green tomatoes=gooey mincemeat

-Over at Everyday Food’s blog, I expect Deb is talking peaches, trying to hold on to those last bits of summer.
-Up here in the Hudson Valley/Berkshires area, where the apples are coming in fast, I have frankly given up.
-So mincemeat sounds about right, especially from a recipe minus the traditional beef suet.
+Up here in the Hudson Valley/Berkshires area, where the apples come in fast in fall, I make applesauce as fast as I can to freeze.
+A batch of mincemeat sounds about right, too, especially from a recipe minus the traditional beef suet.
 This one’s vegetarian.

 The recipe is from “Stocking Up II,” a Rodale cookbook of 1980s vintage that has since been reissued in a third version.
-The most-disfigured spread in my copy: the one with ‘Currant and Green Tomato Chutney,’ which uses loads of apples, too.
+The most-disfigured spread in my copy: the one with ‘Currant and Green Tomato Chutney,’ which uses loads of apples as well.
 If a waste-not, want-not mood seizes you in the not-too-distant future, here’s the recipe.
 (I figured you couldn’t read it from the splattered pages above.)

 3 cups currants (or raisins)

 4-1/2 cups peeled and finely chopped tart apples